robertdall/r2d2/readme.txt

 = 1.1.5 =
 * Addition of the Wood photo by Kris Krug with proper license
 * Fixes style bug in menu-toggle for mobile view

+= 1.1.6 =
+* Fixed style bug caused but update of Twenty-Thirteen
+* Added new background colour to the aside post format
+* Adds short code for user email to be hidden from the spambots